 2 | Harford Community College Foundation Scholarships.

-Complete and submit one common application, accessed through AwardSpring, and financial aid will determine which scholarship(s) you are eligible for.
-You will then be contacted if letters of recommendation, narratives and/or personal interviews or with the donor/s are required.
+Complete and submit one common application, accessed through AwardSpring, and you will be matched to the scholarship(s) you are eligible for.
+Once you have applied you will see the required documents to submit such as letters of recommendation, narratives and/or personal interviews or with the donor/s.
 Awards will be announced through your OwlMail and OwlNet accounts.

 ALL STUDENTS are encouraged to complete the scholarship application.

 Each year Harford Community College applies for and receives several grants that provide our students with additional resources for specific areas of study.
 One of these resources is scholarships.
 Grant-based scholarships vary in amount and requirements but provide valuable funding to our students.
 Talk to your professors and your academic advisor to see if these may be available for your program of study and how to apply.

 Some scholarships require a separate application, additional narratives, letters of recommendation and/or a personal interview.
 It is important to submit all materials required by the scholarship/grant for which you are applying.
 Failure to do so may eliminate you from consideration for a scholarship.

 To ensures greater scholarship eligibility, a current FAFSA should be completed using the Harford School Code 002075, and the results must be on file in the Financial Aid Office.

 Pay close attention to scholarship application deadlines and get your paperwork in early.